Vauxhall has done a thorough job with its Insignia Sports Tourer estate. Jonathan Crouch reports.

 Many predicted that MPVs and 4x4s would be the death of the estate car.
 There's no doubt that they dragged it into an alleyway and roughed it up a bit, but they failed to finish the job and the estate has come out fighting.
 With a smaller section of the market to compete over, the top estate products got their acts together.
 They're now more keenly differentiated from the saloons and hatchbacks that spawned them with sleeker styling and more innovative and practical load areas.
-If you'd written the estate off as an outmoded product, now might be the time to give the modern take on the genre another chance and there's no better place to start than Vauxhall's much improved second generation Insignia Sports Tourer.
-There's a revised engine range, major styling changes and even the promise of an SUV-inspired fashionable 4WD 'Country Tourer' model at the top of the line-up.
+If you'd written the estate off as an outmoded product, now might be the time to give the modern take on the genre another chance and there's no better place to start than Vauxhall's second generation Insignia Sports Tourer.
+There's an efficient engine range, smart styling and even the promise of an SUV-inspired fashionable 4WD 'Country Tourer' model at the top of the line-up.

 The estate car's task has never been a tougher one with the sector of the market it once had to itself now swarming with compact 4x4 and MPV rivals.
-The solution, as employed by Vauxhall with this much improved Insignia Sports Tourer, is to concentrate on sleek styling, a polished driving experience and a premium feel.
+The solution, as employed by Vauxhall with this Insignia Sports Tourer, is to concentrate on sleek styling, a polished driving experience and a premium feel.
 The car is certainly a desirable product.
 The question is whether enough people will desire it over the numerous alternatives available to the family with this kind of money to spend.
 If you're after a genuine all-rounder that's comfortable and entertaining on the road, has a decent carrying capacity and looks that can turn heads, it should make a sound choice.

 |County Motor Works Vauxhall|